AdobeDocs/campaign-classic.en/help/workflow/using/cross-channel-deliveries.md

 1. Add a **[!UICONTROL Split]** activity to your workflow to divide recipients who have a mobile number and those who have an email address.
 1. In the **[!UICONTROL Delivery]** tab, select a delivery for each of your targets.

-   Create your delivery in the same way as with a classic delivery wizard by double-clicking the delivery activity in your workflow.
+   Create your delivery in the same way as with a classic delivery assistant by double-clicking the delivery activity in your workflow.
 For more on this, refer to this [page](../../delivery/using/about-email-channel.md).

    ![](assets/cross_channel_delivery_3.png)